 Wi-Fi 7, UWB, and IP68

-The Galaxy S25 and Galaxy S25+ should offer Wi-Fi 7, Bluetooth v5.4, NFC, GPS, Ultra Wideband (UWB), and USB Type-C 3.2 connectivity options.
+The Galaxy S25 and Galaxy S25+ will offer Wi-Fi 7, Bluetooth v5.4, NFC, GPS, and USB Type-C 3.2 connectivity options, certifications have confirmed.
+However, the base model misses out on Ultra Wideband (UWB).
 The devices should also boast an IP68 rating for dust and water resistance.
 This rating means the device is built to withstand a few drops on the floor or into the pool.
 You can keep the phone submerged in 1.5m deep water for 30 minutes without damage, though we advise against doing so.

 The new Samsung flagships will also feature AKG-tuned stereo speakers, an under-display ultrasonic fingerprint scanner, Samsung DeX, Samsung Wireless DeX, and a wide range of sensors.
 Samsung will offer a solid build with tough Gorilla Glass protection on the front and back.